-Each rainbow rose shares bright hues, but are unique because of the petals.
-Besides roses, other cut flowers such as chrysanthemums, carnations, hydrangeas and orchids can also be rainbow coloured in the same way.
+Rainbow roses are not the only coloured cut flowers other cut flowers such as chrysanthemums, carnations, hydrangeas and orchids can also be rainbow coloured in the same way.

-The pictures of rainbow roses haven’t been doctored, and the roses haven’t been painted.
-They have, in fact, been artificially coloured through the flower’s intake of water – splitting the stem into different cups of dyed water to achieve the rainbow effect.
+Rainbow roses do not occur in nature but they haven’t been painted either. rainbow roses are artificially coloured through the flower’s intake of water – splitting the stem into different cups of dyed water to achieve the rainbow effect.

 About rainbow roses

-In scientific terms, this simple but effective process in carried out using the transportation system located within vascular flowers.
-The xylem tubes located in the stem of the rose pump colour to the leaves and petals, when the flower is dipped into dyed water.
+In scientific terms, this simple but effective process is carried out using the transportation system located within vascular flowers.
+The xylem tubes located in the stem of the rose pump colour to the leaves and petals,.
 When the petals have absorbed the coloured water – the water itself evaporates leaving the colour behind.
 The outer layer of the petals themselves (of a white rose) are transparent so the colour shows up beautifully.

 How to make your own rainbow roses at home